-To date, we have not generated any revenues from product sales, and we do not expect to generate any revenue from the sale of products in the near future.
-Our success depends primarily on the successful development and regulatory approval of our product candidates and our ability to finance operations.
-If our development efforts result in clinical success and regulatory approval or we enter into collaboration agreements with third parties for our product candidates, we may generate revenue from those product candidates.
+To date, we have not generated any revenue from product sales, and we do not expect to generate any revenue from the sale of products in the near future.
+Our success depends primarily on the successful development and regulatory approval of our product candidate, development candidates and collaborator candidates and our ability to finance operations.
+If our development efforts result in clinical success and regulatory approval for our product candidate, development candidates, or we enter into collaboration agreements with third parties for additional product candidates, we may generate revenue from those product candidates.

-In September 2022, we entered into an exclusive worldwide license agreement with Seagen to develop, manufacture and commercialize SGN-EGFRd2 (LAVA-1223), an advanced preclinical asset that utilizes our proprietary Gammabody technology to target EGFR-expressing solid tumors.
-Under the terms of the agreement, we received a \$50 million nonrefundable upfront payment in October 2022 and are eligible to receive up to approximately \$650 million upon the achievement of development, regulatory and commercial milestones, as well as royalties ranging from the single digits to the mid-teens on future sales, within a range of 10%.
-The agreement also provides Seagen with the opportunity to exclusively negotiate rights to apply our proprietary Gammabody platform on up to two additional tumor targets.
+In September 2022, we entered an agreement with Seagen (acquired by Pfizer in December 2023 (Pfizer Agreement)) to develop, manufacture and commercialize PF-8046052 (formerly LAVA-1223), an advanced preclinical asset that utilizes our proprietary Gammabody technology to target EGFR-expressing solid tumors.
+Under the Pfizer Agreement, we received a \$50 million nonrefundable upfront payment in October 2022 and are eligible to receive up to approximately \$650 million upon the achievement of development, regulatory and commercial milestones, as well as royalties ranging from the single digits to the mid-teens on future sales.
+The Pfizer Agreement also provides Pfizer with the opportunity to exclusively negotiate rights to apply our proprietary Gammabody platform on up to two additional tumor targets until mid-year 2024, which could result in additional payments to us.
+In March 2024, Pfizer paid us \$7 million for achieving a clinical development milestone.

-Seagen has also granted us a one-time option to obtain increased royalties if we exercise a buy up option within a certain amount of time from certain key early clinical data becoming available for the first licensed product.
-Following notice, we have a specified period to exercise the buy-up option to pay Seagen a one-time \$35.0 million fee, the (buy-up fee).
-In the event we exercise the buy-up option and pay the buy-up fee, we are entitled to receive tiered royalties based on commercial sales levels from low teens to high teens percentages of net sales of licensed products, within a range of 10%.
+Pfizer has also granted us a one-time option to obtain increased royalties if we exercise a buy up option within a certain amount of time from certain key early clinical data becoming available for the first licensed product.
+Following notice, we have a specified period to exercise the buy-up option to pay Pfizer a one-time \$35 million fee, the (buy-up fee).
+In the event we exercise the buy-up option and pay the buy-up fee, we are entitled to receive tiered royalties based on commercial sales levels from low teen to high teen percentages of net sales of licensed products.

 Royalties are payable on a licensed product-by-licensed product and country-by-country basis beginning with the first commercial sale of such licensed product in such country of sale and expiring ten years after such sale, subject to specified and capped reductions for the market entry of biosimilar products, loss of patent coverage of licensed products, and for payments owed to third parties for additional rights necessary to commercialize licensed products in the territory.
-For additional information, see "License Agreements - Seagen Agreement" and Note 4 to the consolidated financial statements.
+For additional information, see "License Agreements - Pfizer Agreement" and Note 4 to the consolidated financial statements.